Brauer’s Ford Flammable

 It’s a sad state of affairs that I will take anything that doesn’t give me kak in the line of cars and women nowadays.

-Which reminds me: Bob Ilsley was at Addington when I got there in my khaki uniform.
+Bob Ilsley was at Addington when I got there in my khaki uniform.
+1980.
 He was in legs, I was in eyes.
 He made woorren legs for the hobbling.
-He’s turned 81 now, still flies the plane* he made in his garage – a Piper Vagabond – and waltzes around in rude T-shirts.
-One says, ‘IF ITS GOT TITS OR WHEELS IT WILL GIVE YOU SHIT.‘
+He’s turned 81 now, still flies the plane* he made in his garage – a Piper Vagabond – and waltzes around Montclair in rude T-shirts.
+One says, ‘IF ITS GOT TITS OR WHEELS IT WILL GIVE YOU SHIT.

 I’ve made glasses for him since 1980: Glass PGX execs; 3 cyl power, same axis; SAME heavy, dark Safilo zyl frame (same frame, not same type of frame), same add, same same; Tried changing a number of times to new frame, multi, CR39, flattops, different axis, whatever, and every single time we go back to EXACTLY what he had before.

-Bob’s Vagabond in his garage, being rebuilt after the PMB prang – never did fly again.
+Bob’s Vagabond in his garage, being fully rebuilt after the PMB prang – he never did fly it again

-Anyway, owning a Toyota probly makes you more boring in the long run: You, for instance, would not have to catch a lift with friend Bruce to fetch your car in Umbilo Road (and the clutch feels kak, thank you).
+Anyway, back to cars: Owning a Toyota probly makes you more boring in the long run: You, for instance, would not have to catch a lift with friend Bruce to fetch your car in Umbilo Road (and the clutch feels kak, thank you).

 Next week he’s on his way to Oshkosh in Wisconsin to the world’s biggest home-built aircraft show.
 Sleeps in a pup tent in the campground to save tom.